bob134552/LeagueLore/README.md

 - Add in in depth information for champion ability cooldowns and damage.
 - Add in item builder and rune/ mastery information.
 - Slideshow for each champions available skins.
-- Add in recommended builds.
+- Add in recommended builds for champions.

 ## Technologies Used